 *All broken or cracked glass, and torn existing window and door screens shall be replaced.

 When representing a home seller, it was their real estate agents job to counter that provision when applicable.
-Sadly some real estate agents were so focused on price, they didn’t pay attention to the terms in the contract and there were problems… big problems.
+Sadly some real estate agents were so focused on price, they didn’t pay attention to the terms in the contract.
+And there were problems… big problems.
 Often, their home sellers didn’t realize they were in essence writing a blank check for buyer repairs.
-Likely there were lawsuits and the California Association of Realtors changed the contracts so that the RPA no longer offered the option for the sellers to warranty the condition of their home.
+Likely there were lawsuits and the California Association of Realtors changed the contracts.
+The RPA no longer offered the option for the sellers to warranty the condition of their home.

 Another issue was with contingency removal.
 Approximately ten years ago, contingencies were removed passively.
 An example: Buyer opens escrow and has ten days for their investigative contingency.
 Unless the buyer requests an extension, the contingency is automatically (passively) removed on day eleven.
 The buyer no longer has the option to cancel escrow due to the property condition and have his earnest money returned; the contingency period has passed.